 COPAs are regulatory regimes adopted by state governments intended to displace competition among healthcare providers, and immunize mergers and collaborations from antitrust scrutiny.
 States are increasingly using COPAs to allow certain hospital mergers to proceed despite clear antitrust concerns, with the assumption that state regulatory oversight will mitigate the effects resulting from the elimination of competition and allow the hospitals to achieve certain efficiencies.
 The FTC is interested in developing a better understanding of the actual benefits and harms associated with COPAs, and the information obtained through this workshop may help advance the agency’s policy and enforcement strategies.

-Topics for discussion will include the following:
+Topics for discussion included the following:

 - General conclusions, if any, that may be drawn from existing research on the effects of COPAs, as well as suggestions for additional research that may be useful.

 - Observations and practical experiences with COPAs, including the resources and expertise required at the state level to implement and monitor these regulatory regimes.

 - The ability of competition versus regulation to generate optimal levels of price, quality, access, and innovation in healthcare markets.

 To aid our analysis of these issues, the staff of the Federal Trade Commission sought public comment from interested parties.
 In particular, we invited comment on the following questions:

 - What are the effects of COPAs in terms of price, cost, and quality of healthcare services; access to healthcare services; innovations in healthcare delivery models; or other dimensions of healthcare competition?
 How are these effects measured?

 - How much time, and what commitment of resources and expertise, is required to implement and monitor the effectiveness of COPAs?